10 ways to cut London hotel costs this week

 Action 5: Test 2 blocks with 1 move

-Test 2 blocks with 1 move if 1 hotel is expensive or unavailable for part of the week.
-As stated by Visit London (Accessed Jan 2026), left luggage is available at London’s main train stations and Victoria Coach Station, and Excess Baggage Company left luggage at main stations is open daily from 7am to 11pm.
+Test two blocks with one move if one hotel is expensive or unavailable for part of the week.
+Visit London says left luggage is available at London's main train stations and Victoria Coach Station, and that Excess Baggage Company left luggage at main stations is open daily from 7am to 11pm.
 Left luggage opening hours

-Use booking platforms like Hotel Splitter to compare 1 base versus 1 easy switch for your dates in one place.
+Use Hotel Splitter to compare one base versus one simple switch for your exact dates in one place.

 Action 6: Widen by travel zones

 Widen by travel zones, then sanity-check the travel trade-offs.
-As stated by TfL (Accessed Jan 2026), the zones you choose must include all the zones you will travel through, and travelling outside your chosen zones may result in additional charges.
+TfL notes that the zones you choose must include all the zones you will travel through, and travelling outside your chosen zones may result in additional charges.
 TfL fare zones rule

 Action 7: Factor travel costs by time and route

 Account for travel costs varying by route and time when you widen the search.
-As stated by TfL (Accessed Jan 2026), fares may vary depending on line used, direction, time of day and day of the week.
+TfL notes that fares may vary depending on line used, direction, time of day and day of the week.
 Fares vary by time

 Action 8: Treat "from" prices as a lead

 Treat "from" prices as a lead, not an answer.
-As stated by ASA (Jul 2025), ASA has applied a rule of thumb that at least 10% should usually be available at the "from" price, and it assesses "from" availability case-by-case.
+The ASA says it applies a rule of thumb that at least 10% should usually be available at the "from" price, and it assesses "from" availability case by case.
 ASA guidance on "from" prices

 Action 9: Ignore pressure messaging

 Ignore pressure messaging and focus on what is truly relevant to your dates.
-As stated by CMA (Feb 2019), popularity and availability statements should not be designed to create an artificial impression of scarcity.
+The CMA says popularity and availability statements should not be designed to create an artificial impression of scarcity.
 Avoid artificial scarcity

 Action 10: Verify discounts are like-for-like

-Be cautious with "discount" framing and keep it like-for-like.
-As stated by CMA (Feb 2019), discounts must be genuine and compare the same room types for the same stay dates.
+Be cautious with discount framing and keep it like-for-like.
+The CMA says discounts must be genuine and compare the same room types for the same stay dates.
 Like-for-like discounts

 Partial availability: what to do if your preferred place is sold out for some nights

-If your preferred option is available for only part of the week, treat it as 2 blocks: the nights you want most, then the remaining nights.
-As stated by VisitEngland (Accessed Jan 2026), committed occupancy rates "will rise as the months progress and more bookings are made", which helps explain why gaps can appear when you price for your dates.
+If your preferred option is available for only part of the week, treat it as two blocks: the nights you want most, then the remaining nights.
+VisitEngland notes that committed occupancy rates rise as the months progress and more bookings are made, which helps explain why gaps can appear as your dates get closer.
 Bookings rise over time

 If the sold-out nights are concentrated around the weekend, a simple reference example is in London hotels sold out at the weekend: what to do next.